chinhonnang0000/asteroidgen/README.md

 -mass drivers for other planets that uses AsteroidGenerator.

 About AsteroidGenerator
 A default planet generator for Mindustry v7 planets.
 Cannot be changed away using hjson.
-To chnage away the planet generator, the javascript will be required.
+To change away the planet generator, the javascript will be required.
+Otherwise, using java and CLASS files.